 Symbols for quantities are generally single letters set in an italic font, although they may be qualified by further information in subscripts or superscripts or in brackets.
-For example, C is the recommended symbol for heat capacity, $c{\rm m}$ for molar heat capacity, $c{\rm m,p}$ for molar heat capacity at constant pressure, and $c{\rm m,v}$ for molar heat capacity at constant volume.
+For example, C is the recommended symbol for heat capacity, $c_m$ for molar heat capacity, $c{m,p}$ for molar heat capacity at constant pressure, and $c{m,V}$ for molar heat capacity at constant volume.

 Recommended names and symbols for quantities are listed in many standard references, such as the ISO/IEC 80000 series Quantities and units, the IUPAP SUNAMCO Red Book Symbols, Units and Nomenclature in Physics and the IUPAC Green Book Quantities, Units and Symbols in Physical Chemistry.
 However, symbols for quantities are recommendations (in contrast to symbols for units, for which the use of the correct form is mandatory).
-In certain circumstances authors may wish to use a symbol of their own choice for a quantity, for example to avoid a conflict arising from the use of the same symbol for two different quantities.
+In certain circumstances authors may wish to use a symbol of their own choice for a quantities.
 In such cases, the meaning of the symbol must be clearly stated.
 However, neither the name of a quantity, nor the symbol used to denote it, should imply any particular choice of unit.